rodu4835/CSPB_3308_Lab04/README.md

  - [x] 14.
 Push all of your changes in both branches to your remote repository (make sure that both branches show up on your remotes host).
  - [x] 15.
 Find a partner to work with.
  - [x] 16.
 Grant this person/these people write access to your remote repository.
- - [ ] 17.
+ - [x] 17.
 Clone your partner’s remote repository to a new directory outside your original repository.
- - [ ] 18.
+ - [x] 18.
 Edit the README file in your partner’s master branch to list your name as 'Partner: (Your name here)'.
- - [ ] 19.
+ - [x] 19.
 Commit your changes.
- - [ ] 20.
+ - [x] 20.
 Push your changes to your partner’s remote repository.
- - [ ] 21.
+ - [x] 21.
 Return to your original repository (but do not pull from your remote branch yet).
- - [ ] 22.
+ - [x] 22.
 Checkout your master branch.
- - [ ] 23.
+ - [x] 23.
 Edit your README file to add a line that says "This might cause a merge conflict".
- - [ ] 24.
+ - [x] 24.
 Commit your changes.
  - [ ] 25.
 Make sure that your partner has completed step 20 (pushed their changes to your README).
  - [ ] 26.
 Attempt to pull your partner's changes to your repository.
  - [ ] 27.
 Resolve the merge conflict if one occurs.
  - [ ] 28.
 Commit the merge (assuming a conflict occurred).
  - [ ] 29.
 Copy and paste the entry showing your merge resolution from the log into a text file.
  - [ ] 30.
 Push the merged changes back into your remote repo.

+This might cause a merge conflict